GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/322)
 * Status: closed - mapping completed

-#### anaerobic metabolism RCV_000060
-* Notes: Possibly fixing with new GO term.
-Waiting for response from editors.
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

-#### vessel RCV_000348
-* Notes: Redundant with vessel development.
-May be possible to add a blood vessel function class, but not function terms in current manual mapping
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

 #### glutamine metabolism RCV_000179
 * Key class: [glutamine metabolic process](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0006541)
 * Pattern: [Equivalence](../../patterns/Equivalence.md)